 Weightlifting and Headaches

-Joe Fleming provides an overview of how to prevent and relieve tension headaches from weightlifting.
+Joe Fleming provides an overview of preventing and relieving tension headaches from weightlifting.

-Almost everybody suffers from a headache at some point in their lives, and tension headaches, which are usually characterized by pain and tightness in the neck and both sides of the head, are particularly common.
+Almost everybody suffers from a headache at some point in their lives, and tension headaches, usually characterized by pain and tightness in the neck and both sides of the head, are widespread.
 Current research shows that they affect approximately 20% of the global population of 1.4 billion people.

-Several factors can cause tension headaches, but people who exercise and lift weights regularly may be more prone to tension headaches than others.
+Several factors can cause tension headaches, but regular people who exercise and lift weights may be more prone to tension headaches than others.

 If you experience tension headaches regularly, read on to find out which of your lifting habits could be contributing to your pain and learn more about how you can prevent and treat these kinds of headaches.